SHRQ1/PA-Add/README.md

 ```

 ## Contact Us
-For errors and contributions, please do not hesitate to contact me through my email on profile.
+For errors and contributions, please do not hesitate to contact me through my email on my profile.